Certificate IV in Screen and Media - CUA41215

 You will also have opportunities to take part in industry-based projects.

-This program has close links with community television such as RMITV, which produces TV shows on Channel 31.
+This course has close links with community television such as RMITV, which produces TV shows on Channel 31.
 This program also leads to further study for students wishing to advance their skills.

-This program is taught via a combination of studio-based sessions, on-location filming and post-production learning.
+This course is taught via a combination of studio-based sessions, on-location filming and post-production learning.

 Throughout one year of intense learning, you will gain an understanding of and ability the fundamental skills required to work in the television industry.